bruvv/Tesla-dashcam-viewer-webapp/README.md

 The dev server publishes on `http://127.0.0.1:5173` unless you override the host/port flags. `npm run build` emits a production bundle with sourcemaps.

+## Continuous Deployment

+Pushes to `main` automatically run the GitHub Actions workflow in `.github/workflows/deploy.yml`.
+It installs dependencies with Node.js 20, builds the Vite bundle, and publishes the `dist` output to GitHub Pages.
+You can trigger a manual deployment with the **Run workflow** button if needed.

 ## Docker Hosting

 A multi-stage Dockerfile is available if you prefer to run the viewer behind a container runtime: